elliotlarson/recipes/recipes/pancakes.md

 ### Instructions

 Mix all ingredients together in mixing bowl to form batter.
-Melt butter in pan over medium heat and then ladel portions of the mix onto the pan.
+Melt butter in pan over medium heat and then ladle portions of the mix onto the pan.
 I usually make the pancakes on the small side.

 It's also pretty yummy to add some semi-sweet chocolate chips to the top of the pancake after adding them to the pan (about 5 or 6 for a small pancake).
 I also like to sprinkle some large finishing salt flakes on top of the pancake after adding the chocolate chips.

+If you have buttermilk handy you can swap out the milk for buttermilk.
+This gives it some extra flavor.
+If you don't have buttermilk on hand, you can add in a touch of white vinegar to add a similar amount of acid in the buttermilk (tip from Marilyn Nergord), however I haven't tried this yet.
+Need to figure out how much a "touch" is.

 ## Sour Dough Pancakes